-then $\mathfrak{L} \cdot \gamma$ and $\mathfrak{L} \cdot \alpha$ are proportional. \end{thrm}
+Then $\mathfrak{L} \cdot \gamma$ and $\mathfrak{L} \cdot \alpha$ are proportional. \end{thrm}

-We extend these results to Lorentzian polynomials, which can be applied in various contexts.
-The proof of these results is almost the same with \cite{huxiaohardlef2022Arxiv}, for the reader's convenience, we include the details here.
+We extend these results to the setting of Lorentzian polynomials, which can be applied in various contexts.
+The proofs are essentially the same as those in \cite{huxiaohardlef2022Arxiv}, for the reader's convenience, we include the details here.